bt-s/build-your-own-lisp/README.md

-This is a programming project by Zina and Bas.
+This is a programming project in which I build my own Lisp called Skippy.

-During this project we are going to build our own Lisp.